 If a flight takes a plane across several countries, it passes through various ACCs, each monitored by different air traffic controllers who give instructions to the pilot as needed.
 If a flight takes a plane into international airspace (the air above international waters), the crew will still depend on the assistance of an ACC, though the ground controllers may have to forgo the use of radar and depend on pilot reports and computer models.
 For a more in-depth look, read How Air Traffic Control Works.

-Explore the links on the next page to learn even more about aviation.
+Explore the links below to learn even more about aviation.